- Reference Number: HEY-503/2014

 What happens afterwards?

-- Results will be sent to your GP in approximately 6 – 12 weeks.
+Your results should be sent to your GP in approximately 6 to 12 weeks.
+You will receive advice on your follow up following your surgery.

 British Association of Dermatologists – http://www.bad.org.uk